Over 10,000 Veterans Each Year!

 We are so excited that you are interesting in volunteering with Honor Flight.
 The Honor Flight Network flies Veterans from 127 cities here to Washington, DC to visit their Memorials at no cost to the Veterans.
 The easiest way to volunteer here is to greet our Veterans as their flight arrives at the airport or their buses arrive at the WWII Memorial.

 Our group is 100% made up of volunteers who donate their time to greet our nation’s Greatest Generation as they arrive to DC on their Honor Flights.
-These World War II and Korean War Veterans generally arrive in the spring and the fall, allowing the Veterans to escape the more severe temperatures of summer and winter.
+These World War II, Korean War, and Vietnam War Veterans generally arrive in the spring and the fall, allowing the Veterans to escape the more severe temperatures of summer and winter.
+11,521 Veterans greeted by DCA Honor Flight Volunteers in 2016 alone!

 There are several ways to volunteer with Honor Flight DCA Volunteers, including greeting the veterans or serving as a guardian (volunteers who accompany individual Veterans throughout the trip).
 For more information about these opportunities, please check out our Volunteering section.
 Thank you for your participation and for bringing others–your family, coworkers, and friends to welcome and honor these Veterans!
 This could not be done without you –and the Veterans often report that these greetings are their favorite parts of the whole trip!